Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

-TL;DR — Quick answer GMAT Graphics Interpretation questions appear in Data Insights and ask you to fill in two blanks about a graph or chart — with no partial credit....
+GMAT Graphics Interpretation (GI) questions appear in the Data Insights section and ask you to read a graph or chart and fill in two blanks.
+Both blanks must be correct...

 SCORE CHECK